-Most students will probably have at least one alcoholic drink whilst at University.
-But whether you are teetotal, a fan of the occasional spritzer, or a self-confessed party animal: it’s important to know the facts so that you make informed choices!
+But whether you are teetotal, a fan of the occasional spritzer, or do enjoy alcohol regularly: it’s important to know the facts so that you make informed choices!

-The https://www.drinkaware.co.uk/ is a really great website, with loads of advice and information to encourage more healthy drinking practices.
+The drinkaware website has some advice and information to encourage more healthy drinking practices.
 They even have tips on how to beat hangovers (just in case...).
-You can also speak to Rosie Hillas( Students'Union Community Officer) or GP if you are concerned about your alcohol intake.
+You can also speak to your GP if you are concerned about your alcohol intake.

 How much a “unit” is depends on what you’re drinking, but some general rules are: